fstab50/branchdiff/README.md

 <a name="screenshots2"></a>
 #### [Screenshots](#screenshots) / Commit Log / History

-[branchdiff](https://github.com/fstab50/branchdiff) accurately provides the commit age of the working branch where the cursor is located when user invokes the program:
+[branchdiff](https://github.com/fstab50/branchdiff) accurately provides the commit age of the working branch where the cursor is located:

 ```bash
 $ branchdiff --commit-log history